spectrocloud/librarium/docs/docs-content/clusters/cluster-management/kubernetes-dashboard.md

 The [Kubernetes Dashboard](https://github.com/kubernetes/dashboard) is a general-purpose, web-based UI for Kubernetes clusters.
 The dashboard provides a rich variety of functionality by wrapping around the [kubectl](https://kubernetes.io/docs/tasks/tools/) CLI.
-You can use it to perform the following operations.
+You can use it to perform the following operations:

-- List and manage cluster Kubernetes resources.
+- List and manage Kubernetes cluster resources.
 - Deploy a containerized application to a host cluster.
 - Troubleshoot deployed applications and resources.